 nc is the number of applicable WLTP test cycles driven up to the end of the transition cycle n according to paragraph 3.2.4.4. of this annex.

+For Level 1A:

 The considered phase shall be the low phase, medium phase, high phase, extra high phase, and the city driving cycle.

+For Level 1B:

+The considered phase shall be the low phase, medium phase and high phase.

+<Justifications> During 02/03 SoA, Level 1B process was accidentally deleted.

 4.4.6.2.
 Determination of the phase-specific equivalent all-electric range for OVC-FCHV